fbpx

 Thresh0ld

-I wanted to dive into the B2B side of things and learn more about enterprise products, the sales and marketing process, but man, it’s easily the worst place I’ve ever worked….
+I wanted to dive into the B2B side of things and learn more about enterprise products, the sales and marketing process, but man, it’s easily the most questionable place I’ve ever worked….

 The signs were there from the start, but I chose to ignore them.
 The CEO sold me on “black people” needing to control their own money and infrastructure; it was like she read my blog posts on pan-Africanism.
-She was overly emotional and dramatic, understandably from investors’ pressure, but she overdid herself.
-There were over 5 people who had previously held my role and been fired.
+She was overly abusive and rude, understandably from investors’ pressure, but she overdid it.
+There were over 3 people who had previously held my role and been fired.
 The previous person got sick, I was meant to fill in temporarily, and we would build out the marketing team; instead, she got fired.
-I was now the marketing lead, graphic designer, sales guy, social media manager and many more, all in one.
+I was now – marketing lead, graphic designer, sales guy, social media manager and many more, all in one.
 I had crazy targets to meet, but I couldn’t get any resources to work with, not even premium tools.

 The expectations didn’t match the resources provided, + the culture was toxic as shit, my common sense was once questioned because I recommended another design for the sales deck…I resigned a few months later.
 The enterprise experience was great for my resume and skills but it cost me a lot in mental and physical health